|Grant Program:||Methods Training for Education Research|

 IES is not specifying the methodologies to be addressed.
 However, IES encourages applications that will provide training intended to

 IES is interested in projects that provide researchers with targeted, relevant training they can immediately apply in their work rather than supporting broad methodological education of the type provided by certificate or degree programs.
-For example, IES is currently supporting workshops on cluster randomized trials and meta-analysis, and has previously supported workshops on quasi-experimental designs and cost-effectiveness analysis.
+For example, IES is currently supporting workshops on data science methods, cluster randomized trials and meta-analysis, and has previously supported workshops on quasi-experimental designs and cost-effectiveness analysis.
 IES is also open to the use of other formats in addition to the summer workshop especially those that provide ongoing training over a longer period and can be directly applied to the real-world issues faced by participants.